History of the Grove Arcade in Asheville

 The Grove Arcade was the grand dream of E.W.
 Grove, a self-made millionaire who moved to Asheville in 1910.
 By 1915, he had completed the Grove Park Inn and become involved in other civic projects.
 Grove understood that a successful city needed a vibrant downtown.
-In the early 1920’s, he began plans to build an elegant new building to enliven the downtown of the city he had come to love.
+In the early 1920’s, he began plans to construct a new building to enliven the downtown of the city he had come to love.
 He conceived of the Arcade as “the most elegant building in America”—and as a new kind of retail center.
-Architect Charles N. Parker designed the Arcade, which was originally envisioned as a 5-story base with a 14-story tower, filled with shops, offices, and living spaces.
+Architect Charles N. Parker designed the Arcade, which was originally envisioned as a five-story base with a 14-story tower, filled with shops, offices, and living spaces.
 Use this link to download an architectural tour of the beautiful, historic structure.

 Grove died in 1927, two years before the building was completed.
 Only the base was built, yet at 269,000 square-feet, it was by far, the largest building in the region.
 When the Arcade opened in 1929, it quickly became home to a fine collection of local shops and services.
 Tenants included candy and cigar stores, a haberdashery, a public stenography office, fruit stands, millinery shops, beauty parlors and barbershops, a photography center, bookstalls and specialty groceries.
 Offices filled the upper floors.
 For 13 years, the Arcade was the center of commercial and civic life in Western North Carolina.

 The Arcade was closed when the Federal Government took over the building as part of the effort to win World War II.
 Officials chose the building because it was large and located in a safe, remote place—important considerations in the war effort.
 Seventy-four shops and 127 offices were evicted with less than one month’s notice.

 Following the war, the Arcade continued under Federal ownership and eventually became the headquarters for the National Climatic Data Center.
 Public support began to grow for a plan to return the Arcade to its original use.
 In the 1980’s, the government announced plans to enlarge and remodel the Arcade building.